Texas Brain-Eating Amoeba Found in City's Water Supply

 It is a freshwater parasite that is found all over the world.
 Scientifically called Naegleria, it is lethal, with a death rate higher than 97 percent.
 Its most recent casualty is Josiah McIntyre, who is only south of Houston.

-His death and positive samples from the health department ordered into motion a Do Not Use water warning for eight area counties.
+His death and positive samples from the health department set in motion a Do Not Use Water warning for eight area counties.
 That warning is presently only a boil order for Lake Jackson.
 On September 27th, Texas Governor Greg Abbott released a disaster declaration accordingly.
+The acute infectious disease unit played a key role in managing the outbreak and coordinating the public health response.

-"I'm lucky to be alive," said Kali Hardig, an Arkansas young lady who lived after fighting the brain-eating amoeba for 55 days.
+“I’m lucky to be alive,” said Kali Hardig, a young lady from Arkansas who lived after fighting the brain-eating amoeba for 55 days.

-"It's generally when individuals are sprinkling in the water when they will jump, they go tubing, whatever will strongly push water up to your nose," said Lou Kreidler, head of health with the Wichita Falls Health Department.
+“It’s generally when individuals are sprinkling in the water that they will jump; they go tubing, whatever will strongly push water up to your nose,” said Lou Kreidler, head of health with the Wichita Falls Health Department.

-A couple of years prior, with a different case, administrator of Texas' Lake Arrowhead Keith Gauthier had this advisory:
+A couple of years prior, with a different case, the administrator of Texas’s Lake Arrowhead, Keith Gauthier, had this advisory:

-"Stagnant water on warm days when there's no waves or wind, and the water's very hot in temperature, avoid those areas," said Gauthier.
-"Another thing you could do to avoid contracting this is to wear a nose clip or plug your nose wherever you go underwater."
+“Stagnant water on warm days when there are no waves or wind, and the water’s very hot in temperature, avoid those areas,” said Gauthier.
+“Another thing you could do to avoid contracting this is to wear a nose clip or plug your nose wherever you go underwater.”

 People normally become infected from warm freshwater lakes and rivers.

-This amoeba likes to live in warm water, lakes, and rivers like hot springs.
+This amoeba likes to live in warm water, lakes, and rivers, like hot springs.
 The CDC says living beings may likewise be found in warm pools that are not appropriately chlorinated and in water heaters.
+Splash pads can also be a source of risk if not properly maintained, as insufficient chlorination can allow the amoeba to survive.
 It can live in temperatures as high as 115 degrees Fahrenheit (46 degrees Celsius) and sometimes at higher temperatures for brief periods.

-In the United States, most brain-eating amoeba diseases happen in bodies of fresh water in Southern states.
-The CDC says contamination is generally common throughout the mid-year months, particularly when it is hot for delayed periods.
+In the United States, most brain-eating amoeba diseases happen in bodies of fresh water in the Southern states.
+Recreational water activities such as swimming, diving, and playing in splash pads or lakes can increase the risk of exposure, especially when water quality is not properly maintained.
+The CDC says contamination is generally common throughout the mid-year months, particularly when it is hot for extended periods.

 Naegleria fowleri is not found in the sea.